Ateeth/webdev/README.md

 For Color palletes go to  colorhunt.co

+TO CENTER ELEMENTS IN CSS
 Note for cenetering elements like h1 and p we can use margin : auto ; which horizontally centers the content of the element

-Else we can put in the body text-align : center ;
+Else we can put in the body text-align : center ; This will center all elements that dont have a user defined width